Pengcheng Xi

 Research

-I am also actively researching human-robot interaction, particularly in assistive contexts for older adults, with an emphasis on physical collaboration and human perception.
-A key direction in this space involves 3D human motion generation, where we explore AI methods for synthesizing realistic human movements across different environments—work that informs and complements our efforts in assistive robotics.
+I am actively researching human-robot interaction, particularly in assistive contexts for older adults, with an emphasis on physical collaboration and human perception.
+Closely connected to this is my work on 3D human motion generation, where we develop AI methods for synthesizing realistic human movements across environments—research that informs both motion understanding and interaction design for assistive robotics.

 Updates